corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 ### API Gateway
 A centralized server that manages, secures, and optimizes communication between clients and backend services in a microservices architecture.

-Microservices: an architectural approach where a software application is composed of small, independently deployable services that are organized around specific business capabilities and communicate with each other through well-defined APIs.

 ## Quiz